Temporarily Off Exhibit

 Where They Live

 Rhinoceros hornbills need large trees to nest and feed.
-You’ll find them living in the thick, lowland hill forests of Indonesia, Brunei, Malaysia, Thailand, Sumatra, and Java.
+You’ll find them living in the thick, lowland hill forests of Indonesia, Brunei, Malaysia, Thailand.

 What They Do